kenmuse/gh-actions-and-ghcr/README.md

 # Deploying to GitHub Container Registry
 This sample shows how to build and publish an image to GitHub Container Registry (GHCR).
 It uses the same sample Python application as the [ACR sample](https://github.com/kenmuse/gh-actions-and-acr).
 The image contains a minimal, Flash-based web application.
 The base image is pulled from DockerHub.

 *Release* versions will include the version tag, and the the most recent release will be tagged with `latest`.
 The most recent manually built images will be tagged with the branch name (`main`).
-All builds will have the SHA256 identifier.
-These display in GitHub as 'untagged".
-The images are signed, so an additional .sig is uploaded with each image.
+All builds will have a SHA256 identifier (shown in *untagged*).
+The images are signed, so an additional `.sig` for each SHA256 identifier is uploaded with each image.

+The [workflow](.github/workflows/publish-image.yml) is heavily commented to provide a walkthrough of the steps.

 > **Note**
 > The workflow uses Actions that are not certified by GitHub.
 They are provided by third-parties and are governed by